zeeman-effect/maiar-ai/website/docs/05-core-utilities/createEvent.md

 # createEvent

-`createEvent` is a core utility in Maiar that enables plugins to create and queue new events in the runtime.
+`createEvent` is a core utility in MAIAR that enables plugins to create and queue new events in the runtime.
 It's particularly important for triggers, which need to initiate new processing pipelines in response to external events.

 ## Basic Usage